ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 ### Prerequisites
 - Python >= 3.9 installed on your local machine.
-(This is needed to run the client program.)
+This is needed to run the client program.
 - You have a Kubernetes or OpenShift cluster that you can use to deploy the service.
 - You have either the Kubernetes or OpenShift CLI (`kubectl` or `oc`) installed on your local machine, and configured to use the cluster.

 ## Steps

 ### 1. Give your cluster access to the image registry
-We will create a secret in the Kubernetes or OpenShift cluster that grants the cluster access to the IBM Entitled Registry, where the Watson NLP Runtime and pretrained models are stored.
+Create a secret in the Kubernetes or OpenShift cluster in order to grant the cluster access to the registry where the Watson NLP Runtime and pretrained models are stored.
 ```
 docker login
 ```